South Florida Bulls track and field: Men

 The USF men's outdoor track and field team was founded in spring 1992, and the indoor team was founded in spring 1994.
-They have won four conference championships, the 2024 indoor and outdoor and 2025 indoor and outdoor American Athletic Conference titles.
+They have won five conference championships, the 2024 indoor and outdoor, 2025 indoor and outdoor, and 2026 indoor American Conference titles.
 They have made three appearances in the NCAA Division I Men's Indoor Track and Field Championships and nine appearances in the NCAA Division I Men's Outdoor Track and Field Championships.
-Members of the team have won 37 individual indoor and 65 individual outdoor conference championships, plus five relay indoor and seven relay outdoor conference championships.
+Members of the team have won 42 individual indoor and 65 individual outdoor conference championships, plus five relay indoor and seven relay outdoor conference championships.

 Jon Dennis won the 1992 and 1993 national championships in the outdoor 5,000 meter run, Romaine Beckford won the 2023 national championship in the indoor and outdoor high jump, and Devontie Archer, Alexavier Monfries, Corey Ottey, and Gabriel Moronta won the 4x400 meter relay in 2025.
 Matthew O'Neal was the national runner-up in the 2016 indoor triple jump, and Kobe Babin was the national runner-up in the 2025 indoor pole vault.